Taking a break from monotony

 I also tend to like structure to my days and weeks.
-My kids thrive on structure and it is the only way I will get done all the things I need to.
+My kids thrive on structure and it is the only way I will get all the things I need to get done.

 So how do I reconcile my need for change with my family’s need for structure?

 One thing I am attempting this year is to do 6 weeks of school and then take a week off.
-I talked about this plan in a earlier post, but at that point it was just a plan; I had yet to see how it would play out.
+I talked about this plan in an earlier post, but at that point, it was just a plan; I had yet to see how it would play out.
 Now that I am living it, I LOVE it!